AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Known Issues in Release 6.6.5612**

-- **AVX-20656** – If you have AWS CloudWatch enabled in your deployment, disable it before upgrading from 6.5 to any 6.6 release.
 - **AVX-22630** – If you are running an older Controller image, you may experience an error (*pymongo.errors.OperationFailure: exception: invalid operator '$filter'*) while trying to view the transit tunnel status.
 A workaround for this issue is to migrate to the latest Controller image.
 - **AVX-22976** – When you roll back a non-AWS primary and HA gateway together in any of the following patterns, one of the rollbacks fails: